 The FRONT CRAWL is sufficient to keep novice to sport level athletes who enjoy water sports such as snorkeling, scuba, recreational swimming, water skiing, and windsurfing, safe and independent while in the water as it reduces the risk of drowning.

-The FRONT CRAWL is insufficient technical swimming ability to train and to compete in the sports of competitive swimming and triathlon.
+The FRONT CRAWL is insufficient technical swimming ability to train and to compete in the sports of competitive swimming, open water swimming, and triathlon.
 Athletes interested in pursuing competitive swimming and triathlon need to progress to FREESTYLE swimming technique.

-– Wiggles like spaghetti or fish tails while swimming,
+– Wiggle like spaghetti or fish tail side to side while swimming,

-– Is trying to “push” water backwards with their pull,
+– Is trying to “push” water backwards with their arm pull,

-– Is training consistently with pull buoys and paddles,
+– Trains overwhelmingly with pull buoys and paddles,

-– Does not kick or has no power or specific intent to their kick,
+– Does not kick or has little power or intent to their kick,

 – Does not coordinate the pull of the stroke to the kick of the stroke,

 – Does not time the location of breathing to the rhythm of their stroke,